 The St Leonard’s Home Alternative School Program is an initiative supported by Stakeholders from the Ministry of Children and Youth Services, Hastings and Prince Edward School Board and St Leonard’s Home Trenton.

-This alternative education program services young persons who are involved with Youth Justice Services in the local area.
+The SLAE program services young persons who are involved with Youth Justice Services in the local area.
 The young persons are between the ages of 14 – 17 (high school students) at the time of their offence.
 The young persons may not be registered in an education program at the time of their referral from their Case Manager.
-The program is located on site at St. Leonard’s Home in Trenton, ON.
+The program is located on-site at St. Leonard’s Home in Trenton, ON.

 Program objectives are:

 Rosters of qualified staff are employed at St. Leonard’s Home of Trenton which provides 24 hours day supervision.
-The staffing consists of: Executive Director, 2 Program Supervisors, 3 Prime Workers, 3 Community Based Workers and 6 part time staff members.
-The Home also has a full time qualified Teacher assigned to the Section 23 classroom that is on site.
+The staffing consists of the Executive Director, 2 Program Supervisors, 3 Prime Workers, 3 Community-Based Workers and 6 part-time staff members.
+SLHT also has a full time qualified Teacher assigned to the on-site Section 23 classroom.

 Board of Directors:

 The Home is governed by a dedicated volunteer Board of Directors who possess various backgrounds and have a sincere interest in the young persons placed in the home.
 Any inquiries to the Board of Directors or St. Leonard’s Home can be mailed to the home address listed below.